 My name is Anke Schwittay.
-I teach Global Development and Anthropology at the University of Sussex in the UK.
-I hope you enjoy my book and this companion website and will experiment with critical-creative pedagogy in your own classrooms.
-This pedagogy has grown out of my own personal and pedagogical journey, which I share here.
+I am a Professor of Anthropology & Global Development at the University of Sussex in the UK.
+I hope you enjoy my book and this companion website.
+Its critical-creative pedagogy has grown out of my own personal and pedagogical journey which I share here.

 I grew up in former East Germany, in a small town 20 km from Weimar, the birthplace of the Bauhaus.
 Its radical experiments in education have been informing my own interest in arts-and-design based education, which I write about in chapter 3.
 Weimar was home to many German writers, musicians and artists, but you can also see the Glockenturm of the Nazi Buchenwald concentration camp from the city.
 I defected to West Germany about six months before the Berlin Wall came down in November 1989; what has stayed with me from my upbringing is a scepticism of all state-sponsored socialist projects and a love of travel that has since brought me to all corners of the world.